Uses and Types of Paper Chromatography

 Paper chromatography is helpful for the investigation of crimes.
 Samples such as DNA and fingerprints are collected from crime scenes for analysis at forensic labs.
 The forensic labs utilize chromatography paper to detect the presence of blood chemicals and alcohol.

-There are many more uses of paper chromatography like identification of unknown compounds from mixtures, an inspection of cosmetics, identification of contaminants in drinks and foods, verification of dopes and drugs in humans and animals, detection of pollutants, and to analyze different compounds in pharmaceutical products.
+There are many more uses of paper chromatography, like identification of unknown compounds from mixtures, inspection of cosmetics, identification of contaminants in drinks and foods, verification of dopes and drugs in humans and animals, detection of pollutants, and analysis of different compounds in pharmaceutical products.

 Below are the 5 main types of paper chromatography